 Helicopters are the true flying machines.
 They can take off and land without the need for a runway.
 They can hover in the air.
 They can maneuver in any direction in a 360 degree space.

-This video will unveil the complexity and science behind flying a helicopter.
+In this article will unveil the complexity and science behind flying a helicopter.

-After going through the physics behind the helicopter flying, you will also understand why helicopter pilots are doing an incredibly complex job.
+After going through the physics behind the helicopter flying, you will also understand why helicopter pilots are doing an incredibly complex job (Fig:1).

 The most challenging part in helicopter operation is its controls.
 That means, how can it fly forward ?
 How can it fly backward ?
 Sideward ?
 Or how can it take a turn ?
-The answer is quite simple, just turn the helicopter towards the direction you want to move and just fly.
+The answer is quite simple, just turn the helicopter towards the direction you want to move and just fly (Fig:4).
 When the helicopter is at an angle, the force produced by the blade is not vertical.
 The horizontal component of this force will make the helicopter move in the desired direction.
 The vertical component of the blade force will balance the gravitational force.
 Now the real challenge is how to turn the helicopter in the desired way.

 Such complex motion of the blades is easily achieved by a swash plate mechanism.
-Let’s get an exploded view and understand the basic components first.
+Let’s get an exploded view and understand the basic components first (Fig:7).
 The bottom swash plate does not spin, but it can move and tilt as shown.
 A top swash plate is fitted on the bottom swash plate via a bearing.
 So the top swash plate can inherit all the motion of bottom swash plate while at the same time it can rotate independently.
 The top swash plate is attached to the rotor shaft with the help of a driver.
 So the top swash plate will always move with the blades.
 The blades are connected to the top swash plate with the help of control rods.

 The interesting thing about this arrangement is that, just by tilting the bottom swash plate we will be able to achieve the varying angle criterion of the blades.
 That means, with this swash plate tilt, we will always be able to maintain a positive angle of attack at the rear and a negative angle at the front portion of the rotor disk.
 In short, swash plate tilting backwards produces a torque as shown.
-This kind of control is known as cyclic pitch.
+This kind of control is known as cyclic pitch (Fig:8).

 Gyroscopic precession is not a new phenomenon of physics.
 If you carefully apply Newton’s second law of motion to rotary objects you will be able to predict this phenomenon.
 According to Newton’s second law, force is the rate of change of linear momentum.
 Similarly, torque is rate of change of angular momentum.

 Let’s consider this rotating blade.
-It will have an angular momentum as shown.
+It will have an angular momentum as shown (Fig:10A).
 Now, assume that the helicopter has tilted as shown due to some torque action.
 If you vectorially subtract the first angular momentum from the second, you can figure out the torque required for this operation It is interesting to note that to turn the helicopter forward the torque applied should be towards sidewards.
 That means to tilt the helicopter forward, the swashplate should tilt sidewards as shown.

 You can again verify from Newton’s second law of motion that if you keep the front portion at negative angle of attack at the back portion at positive angle the helicopter will simply turn sidewards.
-Gyroscopic precession is a truly intriguing phenomenon, but it conforms perfectly with Newton’s second law of motion.
+Gyroscopic precession is a truly intriguing phenomenon, but it conforms perfectly with Newton’s second law of motion (Fig:10B).

 If you just lift the bottom swash plate without tilting it, you can see how the angle of attack of all three blades will vary by the same amount.
 This means that the helicopter lift force will be same in all three blades and the helicopter can move up or down without any tilt.
-Such blade control is known as collective pitch.
+Such blade control is known as collective pitch (Fig:11).

 If you have ever seen a helicopter, you are sure to have seen a tail rotor.
 Every single rotor helicopter needs this tail rotor for effective operation.
-Without the tail rotor the helicopter fuselage would have spun as shown.
+Without the tail rotor the helicopter fuselage would have spun as shown (Fig:12A).
 This is due to a consequence of Newton’s 3rd law of motion.
 We know the rotor gets the force of rotation via a bevel gear connected to the engine.
 The engine bevel gear transmits force to the rotor bevel gear as shown.
-However according to Newton’s third law of motion, the rotor bevel gear should transmit an equal and opposite force to the engine bevel gear.This reaction force will make the whole helicopter turn opposite to the blade rotation along the helicopter’s center of gravity.
+However according to Newton’s third law of motion, the rotor bevel gear should transmit an equal and opposite force to the engine bevel gear (Fig:12B).This reaction force will make the whole helicopter turn opposite to the blade rotation along the helicopter’s center of gravity.

 The function of the tail rotor is to prevent such helicopter rotation by producing a force at the tail.
 By properly adjusting pitch angle of the tail rotor blades, the pilot can easily manipulate the force produced.
-This way with the help of the tail rotor, yaw motion of the helicopter can also be achieved.
+This way with the help of the tail rotor, yaw motion of the helicopter can also be achieved (Fig:13).